NetFreak85/icmp-reachability-reporter/README.md

  * **1.** Read the Configuration File ip_address.yaml with python pyyaml library.
 This file will likely contain a list of IP addresses and the ICMP parameters (like count, timeout, ttl).
  * **2.** Performing the ICMP Tests Concurrently based on each IP Address obtained from the file, the script will calculate de Round Trip Timer (RTT).
  * **3.** Collect all the results and save them in a list of dictionaries.
- * **4.** Generate a detailed HTML report with all the results obtaineds.
-The Jinja2 templating engine is a powerful and easy-to-use library for creating HTML reports from data.
+ * **4.** With the Jinja2 template, the script will generate a detailed HTML report with all the results obtaineds in the previous task.
  * **5.** Send the report to the configured email address.
  * **6.** Exit.